-- Mind your feet!
-Proper shoe fit is essential, so visit your local running store (www.fleetfeetsports.com) for a shoe-fitting well before race day.
+Proper shoe fit is essential, so visit your local running store for a shoe-fitting well before race day.
 If you look at the soles of your current training shoes and see some significant wear on the bottom, it may be time for an upgrade.
-This doesn't always mean a triple-digit price tag either.
+This doesn't always mean a triple-digit price tag.
 There are plenty of good bargains to be found.
 Just make sure you know what type of shoe you should be wearing for YOUR individual feet.
 Overall enjoyment of running starts with your feet!

-- Don't experiment with food and sports drinks on race day.
-You need to have come up with what works for you and your system prior to race day.
-The worst feeling in the world is to try a fancy sports drink for the first time before a race and have it hit you wrong...ugh, not a good feeling during a race; trust me on this!
-The best prep is a light breakfast of something like toast with peanut butter or a banana with OJ, coffee or Gatorade.
+Diet-wise, determine what works for you and your system prior to race day.
+The worst feeling in the world is trying a fancy sports drink for the first time before a race and have it hit you wrong.
+Not a good feeling during a race!
+The best prep is a light breakfast of something like toast with peanut butter or a banana with orange juice, coffee, or Gatorade.

-- ENJOY the experience!
 Make sure you take the time to soak up all the race has to offer.
-Most race organizers have put a lot of time and energy into making your race day the best it can be.
-From a nice post-race snack to music, freebies and giveaways...this can be one of the more enjoyable parts of the race.
-It's also a great place to interact with and meet other people on the same path as you...and, social support is a very good thing!
+Most race organizers have put a lot of time and energy into making your race day the best it can be from a nice post-race snacks to music, freebies, and giveaways.
+The after party can be one of the more enjoyable parts of the race.
+It's also a great place to interact with and meet other people on the same path as you - you might just meet your next running buddy!

 Ready to race?
 Win a FREE registration to the 5K, 10K, and half marathon in the 2018 Run the Springs race series!